davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/logging.md

-The `com.gemstone.gemfire` Logger covers old GemFire components that are still present in {pivotal-gemfire-name} for backwards compatibility.
+The `com.gemstone.gemfire` Logger covers old GemFire components that are still present in VMware GemFire for backwards compatibility.
 By default, it logs output at `INFO`.
 This Logger’s use should be mostly unnecessary.